viktorchvatal/blue-pill-rust/README.md

 ## Semihosting

-Dependencies `cortex-m-semihosting` and `panic-semihosting` enable senging any debug prints and panic arrertions onto openocd console via STLink
+Dependencies `cortex-m-semihosting` and `panic-semihosting` enable sending any debug prints and panic assertions into openocd console via STLink

 Use either `use panic_semihosting as _;` or `use panic_halt as _;`